Contents

-Are you an avid hiker who loves the idea of taking a four-legged friend along for the journey?
+Are you an avid hiker who loves the idea of hiking with dogs along for the journey?

 Dogs can be excellent company in the outdoors, and exploring with your furry friend can be a wonderful bonding experience full of fun.

-But the length of your hikes is often the first question to ponder when planning a hike with your dog – from what type of dog can keep up, to what to pack for the trek.
+But the length of your hikes is often the first question to ponder when planning a hiking with your dog — from what type of dog can keep up, what to pack for the trek, and how many miles can a dog hike to how to prepare your dog for hiking.

 Planning ahead is essential if you want you and your pup to be perfect trail buddies.